What is Bamboo Viscose? Is it Sustainable or Greenwashing?

 Tips for making an eco-friendly children’s wardrobe more affordable

 People often assume that I have a lot of disposable income and a large clothing budget because of the sustainable brands I own, but that isn’t the case.
 Last year, we spent around $650 on clothing for my toddler, which is 25% less than the average Canadian parents spend on clothing for one child.
-While we don’t have a large budget for my daughter’s clothing, we’re still able to have an eco-conscious wardrobe and support some great sustainable brands!
+While we don’t have a large budget for my daughter’s clothing, we’re still able to have an eco-friendly wardrobe and support some great sustainable brands!
 Here are my tips for making sustainable children’s clothing budget-friendly.

 1. Prioritize Secondhand Clothing and Use New Products to Fill in the Gaps.